esp-rs/book/src/writing-your-own-application/generate-project-from-template.md

 🔧   Moving generated files into: `/home/alice/esp-rust-app`...
 ✨   Done!
 New project created /home/alice/esp-rust-app
 ```
+See [Understanding esp-template] for more details on the template project.

 ### Using Dev Containers in the templates